The Scrappy FAQ

 Good question.
 Compared to other forgotten characters such as Kiko the Kangaroo, Scrappy was heavily promoted.
 (See our National Scrappy Gallery for images of just a small sampling of the stuff out there.)

 Part of this is probably just due to his longevity–he had a decade-long career.
-But it may be that Columbia put more effort into it than most other studios.
+But Columbia seems to have put more effort into it than most other studios—it operated a full-blown Scrappy Franchise Department in New York.
 The 1930s was the heyday of Mickey Mouse’s merchandising career, after all.
 And given that Charles Mintz had distributed Disney cartoons only a few years earlier, perhaps his ego was invested in the notion that he could out-market Disney.

 11. Where can I find Scrappy merchandise?